 - To export the configured rule as a building block to use with other rules, click Export as Building Block.

 On the Rule Responses page, configure the responses that you want this

 rule to generate.

 Learn more about rule response page parameters:

-Forces the matched event or flow to bypass all other rules in the rule engine and prevents it from creating an offense.
+Select this checkbox to match an event or flow to bypass all other rules in the rule engine and prevent it from creating an offense.
 The event is written to storage for searching and reporting.

 Dispatch New Event

 Select this checkbox to dispatch a new event in addition to the original event or flow, which is processed like all other events in the system.

 Dispatches a new event with the original event, and is processed like all other events in the system.

 The Dispatch New Event parameters are displayed when you select this checkbox .
 By default, the checkbox is clear.